 Director & EXARC Journal Executive Editor: Dr Roeland Paardekooper (NL)

 Founder of EXARC with Martin Schmidt and Tomas Johansson.
-I keep in contact with the EXARC volunteers, members, Board and affiliate organisations, interest groups on experimental archaeology or initiatives for new museums.
-I answer questions and follow up on requests for information.
-I advise EXARC members and help with keeping the EXARC JOURNAL and website up to date.
+I manage contacts with volunteers, members, the EXARC Board and affiliate organisations.
+I advise interest groups on experimental archaeology or initiatives for new open-air museums.
+I co-author funding applications, manage the social media channels and work with the EXARC Journal.